Gorgeous Ghent is a worthy addition to anyone’s travel bucket list.

 Is the Ghent City Card Worth It?

-Even if you only spending a day in town, the Ghent City Card is worth it.
+Even if you only spend a day in town, the Ghent City Card is worth it.

 I’m not usually a massive fan of these city cards.
 Often they don’t represent good value or there’s the risk of running yourself ragged to break even.